-Remember When Nick Jonas and Priyanka Chopra Kept Getting Married?
+Remember When Nick Jonas and Priyanka Chopra Couldn't Stop Getting Married? - E!
+Online

 And sometimes when you find that person you're meant to do life with, it's hard to stop celebrating, okay?

 By all accounts, the pair are still going, albeit without the bridesmaids and the grandiose floral arrangements.
 "Every single day when I wake up I'm like, 'Oh, I have a home.
 Like this is my home.
-This person is my home,'" Chopra, 37, shared with E!
-News of their union, ahead of this, their first anniversary.
+This person is my home,'" Chopra, 39, shared with E!
+News ahead of their first anniversary in 2019.
 "And I didn't know that feeling outside of my parents.
 Like, it's like, 'Oh, this is the family that I have chose.'
 It's family."

-And the pair have had many occasions to enjoy since then—everything from her birthday in Miami to his recent 27th on Chicago's Solider Field to an Italian getaway just because—and more excitement ahead what with Chopra's assertion to Vogue India that "buying a home and having a baby are on my to-do list."
+And, yes, they have plans to expand that brood, answering in the affirmative each time they're asked about gracing the world with their offspring.

+"She is the most important piece of the puzzle, and it's obviously something we hope happens, and god willing, it comes together," the 29-year-old Jonas Brother told E!
+News earlier this year.
+"You know, whatever is right.
+We're blessed to have each other and have a full heart for the future, I say, and things are out of your control.
+And the foundation of a couple is strong, and you're excited about the possibility of that."

+Regardless of how it might turn out, he continued, "It's going to be a beautiful journey, and I hope for many, or whatever that is.
+We'll go figure that out when they get there, but for now it's just about making sure we're good."

-But it's fun to look back at what would have been the wedding of the year, you know, if not for Chopra's good buddy Meghan Markle.
+And until then, it's fun to look back at what would have been 2018's wedding of the year.
+You know, if not for Chopra's good buddy Meghan Markle.

 It's pretty tough to top a wedding at a literal castle, where we'd be hard-pressed to name the most famous guest because the list of attendees includes everyone from Oprah Winfrey to George Clooney to England's reigning monarch and the next, well, all of them basically in the line of succession.
 (Save for then-one-month-old Prince Louis, who was tucked away far from the festivities.)